 Myths are common in education.
 The most persistent is the silver-bullet myth.
 You know, the one that goes something like, “If we just do _____, we will fix education.”
 No matter what fills in the blank, this statement won’t be true because one symptomatic “tweak” simply can’t produce a complete “fix” in any complex system.

-There is good news.
-For those educators willing to think systemically, profound change is possible by utilizing the science of character strengths and social emotional learning to remake school culture.
-Our nearly 24 years as a professional learning services firm, working with thousands of educators around the world, tells us that intentionally shaping a positive learning culture with research-based strategies energizes and maximizes every effort towards shared goals and encourages learners of all ages to be their best every day.
+For educators willing to think systemically, profound change is possible by utilizing the science of character strengths and social emotional learning to remake school culture.
+Almost thirty years working with thousands of educators around the world tells us that intentionally shaping a positive learning culture with research-based strategies energizes and maximizes every effort towards shared goals and encourages learners of all ages to be their best every day.
 It is the silver tool, not the silver bullet, that builds systemic and transformational change.

 Helping learners thrive.
 It is the reason educators choose to work in schools.
 They instinctively know that reaching this aim is about more than acquiring narrowly defined subject knowledge.
 They see learners as the whole individuals that they are and aim to cultivate social and emotional (SEL) competencies, knowing these capacities are critical for flourishing in school and beyond.

 Even with this insight, developing self-awareness, self-management, social awareness, relationship-building and responsible decision-making can be turned into, yet one more, deficit-based program approach, whereby the learner is assessed for what she doesn’t possess.
 This lens distorts vision to see what’s wrong, not what’s strong in the individual.
 However, by understanding every learner’s strengths, it is possible to create a personalized and appreciative pathway to develop critical competencies and shape a positive learning culture for all learners.